goodpaul6/SpriteExtractor/README.md

 Pre-built binaries are located in the downloads folder.

 ## Features
+* Optionally pack sprites tightly and generate appropriate metadata
+* Label each frame with its index for easy visual lookup
+* Process entire directories of images (recursively) all at once
 * Absolutely no dependencies
-* Can optionally pack sprites tightly and generate appropriate metadata
-* Can label each frame with its index for easy visual lookup
 * Only processes/generates 4-component (RGBA) png files.
 (Yes, this is a feature)

 ## Build